Korean

 The Korean major combines thorough training in spoken and written Korean language with the development of critical approaches to a broad range of Korean cultural phenomena including classical and modern literature, linguistics, visual arts, film, popular culture, and underlying aspects of philosophical and social thought.
 Most courses are conducted in Korean with readings in Korean.

 The major, which is not open to advanced native speakers due to the limited number of advanced courses, will begin with language work and a writing-intensive introduction to important issues in East Asian culture (KREN-1024 “East Asia: Texts and Contexts”), and proceed through advanced coursework in language and culture, classical and modern (requiring at least a semester of study abroad in Korea).
 In order to familiarize themselves with relevant critical and historical issues in the field, students must take at least one of the courses on Korean culture offered by the department in English in addition to “East Asia: Texts and Contexts.”
-The major culminates in a Senior Seminar paper or Senior Honors Thesis on a topic of the student’s interest within the area of Korean cultural studies.
+The major culminates in a Senior Seminar in which students are generally expected to write a thesis paper of 25+ pages.

 In addition to courses offered by this department, a wide variety of Asian studies courses is available through other departments.
 It is highly recommended that Korean majors fulfill their general education history requirement by taking courses in Korean or Asian history.
 Beyond that, Korean-related courses are offered in Economics, Government, International Affairs, Theology and Religious Studies, and other fields as well.
 These can serve as free electives for Korean majors, or can in some cases fulfill general education requirements.
 Finally, such outside courses can often be counted toward an Asian Studies Certificate through the Area Studies Programs.
 Students should seek help from their department advisers in developing a well-integrated academic program built around their interests and drawing upon this rich variety of resources.